AndrewRodman/DotNetLearning/README.md

   - `Jwt__Key` — production-only secret (32+ characters; overrides `appsettings.json`)

 `appsettings.json` holds shared JWT settings (issuer, audience) but **no key**.
 Production must set `Jwt__Key` in Azure or the API will fail to start.

+Larger teams sometimes store secrets in **Azure Key Vault** instead of typing them in App Service settings (see below).
+This project uses App Service settings — fine for a portfolio.

 ## License